radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 #### Threat: Spoofing a Resource Provider Could Cause Information Disclosure and Denial of Service

-**Description:** If a malicious actor can spoof the Deployment Engine by tampering with the configuration in the UCP, the UCP will start sending requests to the malicious server.
+**Description:** If a malicious actor can spoof any one of Radius resource providers by tampering with the configuration in the UCP, the UCP will start sending requests to the malicious server.
 The malicious server can capture the traffic, leading to information disclosure.
-This would effectively disable the UCP, causing a Denial of Service.
+This would effectively disable the functionality of the resource provider and the UCP, causing a Denial of Service.

-**Impact:** All data sent to the Deployment Engine by the UCP will be available to the malicious actor, including payloads of resources in the applications.
+**Impact:** All data sent to the resource provider by the UCP will be available to the malicious actor, including payloads of resources in the applications.
 The functionality of the UCP for managing resources will be disabled.
 Users will not be able to deploy updates to their applications.

 **Mitigations:**

 1. Tampering with the UCP code, configuration, or certificates would require access to modify the `radius-system` namespace.
 Our threat model assumes that the operator has limited access to the `radius-system` namespace using Kubernetes' existing RBAC mechanism.
-2. The resource payloads sent to the Deployment Engine by the UCP **MAY** contain sensitive operational information (e.g., passwords).
+2. The resource payloads sent to the resource provider by the UCP **MAY** contain sensitive operational information (e.g., passwords).

 **Status:** All mitigations listed are currently active.
 Operators are expected to secure their cluster and limit access to the `radius-system` namespace.